rohtie/Cobalic/README.md

 the `images` directory.
 Each image is cropped to a small part and then pasted into the composite in the place they were cropped from.
 Which in the end creates a complete image with parts from every image.

-It is assumed that all source images are the same size.
-Therefore we use the first image to determine the correct sizing for the composite image.

-Examples:
+All source images have to be the same size.

+The following image formats are supported:
+JPG, PNG, GIF (non-animated), BMP, PCX, TGA (uncompressed), TIF, LBM (and PBM), PBM (and PGM, PPM), XPM

+## Examples

 ![](http://imgur.com/FyE0UrE.png)
 ![](http://imgur.com/PTkXnk7.png)
 ![](http://imgur.com/MCtAk4V.png)

-The following image formats are supported:
-JPG, PNG, GIF (non-animated), BMP, PCX, TGA (uncompressed), TIF, LBM (and PBM), PBM (and PGM, PPM), XPM
+## Hotkeys

 | Hotkey      | Function                                                             |
 |-------------|----------------------------------------------------------------------|